dicksont/avue/README.md

 *          | yes

 ## Specialized bindings
 What we've talked about prior, are standard bindings.
-Avue also has specialized bindings for specialized elements.
+Velm also has specialized bindings for specialized elements.

 ### Select elements